devopsgroup-io/siteshooter/README.md

 Inside `siteshooter.yml`, add additional options.

 * All [Simple Web Crawler options](https://github.com/cgiffard/node-simplecrawler#configuration) can be added to `sitecrawler_options` and will pass through to the crawler process
+* Generated screenshot image files are optimized using [imagemin](https://www.npmjs.com/package/imagemin) and [imagemin-pngquant](https://www.npmjs.com/package/imagemin-pngquant) modules, which reduce the overall size of generated PDFs.
+To adjust the [image quality](https://www.npmjs.com/package/imagemin-pngquant#quality), update the **image_quality** option in your siteshooter.yml file.

 ```yml
 domain: